jashrathod/book-blog/_posts/2021-12-19-you-squared.md

   </tr>
 </table>

 An immense push of motivation for success in a bundle of 40 pages.
 The author Price Pritchett, Ph.D. shares some deep insights and gives key takeaways for achieving our goals and some blockers in our pathway.
-All we need to do is make the quantum leap - go beyond our comfort zone, and claim al that is ours.
+All we need to do is make the quantum leap - go beyond our comfort zone, and claim all that is ours.

 Details and review: [Amazon Page](https://www.amazon.in/You-Velocity-Multiplying-Personal-Effectiveness/dp/0944002048)